Swedish government response to the COVID-19 pandemic: Media coverage

 Many outside Sweden considered the measures taken by the authorities against the pandemic to be significantly different when compared to other countries.
 As a result, there was a big increase in international news coverage of Sweden.
 According to the Swedish Institute, the situation was unique as they had never seen such interest in Sweden from mainstream media.
 There was also an increase in interactions on the coverage, including a higher number of shares on social media.
 The Swedish strategy was sometimes described as "lax", "laissez-faire", "unorthodox" or "radical", in some cases even as "extreme" or as "Russian roulette".
-Much of the coverage was neutral, but it was sometimes described as curious, questioning or critical, and was in some cases accused of being "fake news".
+Much of the coverage was neutral, but it was sometimes described in the Swedish press as curious, questioning or critical, and was in some cases accused of being "fake news".
 In October 2020, Time described it as a "disaster".

 Over time, the reporting shifted to being more neutral or nuanced, or sometimes positive, with some speculating that the Swedish policy may be more durable in the long run.

 A common news story in international media was things being "business as usual" in Sweden, with its citizens ignoring the recommendations to practice social distancing and avoiding unnecessary travel, often accompanied by footage of crowded streets and restaurants.
 One notable example was an article in the British newspaper The Guardian, claiming that everything in Sweden went on as normal, with Swedes "going about their daily routines".
 The article attracted particularly widespread notice, and was quoted by many European newspapers.
 The Guardian was also accused of misleading their readers in another article, by selectively choosing quotes and putting them in a different context, and by disproportionately giving room to critical voices from Sweden in their reporting.
 Some reported that Sweden chose not to lock down to protect the economy.